Author: N.K. Jemisin

 Genres: Science Fiction

 An explorer returns to gather information from a climate-ravaged Earth that his ancestors, and others among the planet’s finest, fled centuries ago.
 The mission comes with a warning: a graveyard world awaits him.
-But so do those left behind—hopeless and unbeautiful wastes of humanity who should have died out ages ago.
+But so do those left behind—hopeless and unbeautiful wastes of humanity who should have died out eons ago.
 After all this time, there’s no telling how they’ve devolved.
 Steel yourself, soldier.
 Get in.
 Get out.
-And try not to stare.Also in this series: Ark
+And try not to stare.Also in this series: Ark, Randomize, Summer Frost

 I was excited when I found out about the Forward Collection, and I wanted to start off the series strong with one of the highest-rated stories.
 With the climate crisis on the minds of every world leader, this story couldn’t be more timely.
 Emergency Skin follows a soldier from a future human society that has long since abandoned the dying planet Earth to rebuild in space.
 He is sent on a mission to gather much-needed material in order to ensure the survival of his race.
 He’s told that the world should be long dead and the surviving population devolved, but that’s not what he finds when he arrives.